 Reilly was living in a group home managed by Eliot Community Human Services on Hancock Street in Lexington, where he was receiving mental health services, when he was shot by an LPD officer.

 “This is something we have to change.
-We need cameras, the Medical Civil Rights Bill needs to pass, the officers need training and support,” Kenneth Reilly, Brendan’s father, told the Observer after Barthelemy was killed.
+We need cameras, the Medical Civil Rights Act needs to pass, the officers need training and support,” Kenneth Reilly, Brendan’s father, told the Observer after Barthelemy was killed.
 “You can’t be shooting guns and killing people, this kid’s whole life is gone.”

 “After the deaths of Colin Barthelemy and Brendan Reilly, your lawmakers did not say a word to the public.
-They have also refused to deliberate or support these bills, which have sat on their desks far too long,” Frederick Brown, a retired judge on the Massachusetts Appeals Court and Lexington resident wrote to LexObserver in a letter to the editor.
+They have also refused to deliberate or support these bills, which have sat on their desks far too long,” Frederick Brown, a retired judge on the Massachusetts Appeals Court and Lexington resident, wrote to LexObserver in a letter to the editor.
 “Must it take one more death for our lawmakers to act?”

 The version of the Medical Civil Rights Act that is before Massachusetts lawmakers specifically states law enforcement or correctional officers must immediately request emergency medical services for anyone in their custody, control, or direct audio or visual contact who has communicated to the officer (or the officer observes) that they’re experiencing a medical emergency or are medically unstable.

 The Act states law enforcement or correctional officers would not be required to request emergency medical services if they have determined that the person under their control is not experiencing a medical emergency nor are they medically unstable.
-Officers would also not have to call EMS if the person under their control is acting erratically because they’ve consumed drugs or alcohol, or the officers know the person has been seen by a medical professional within 24 hours and it was deemed that person was not experiencing a medical emergency or is medically unstable.
+Officers would also not have to call EMS if the person under their control is acting erratically because they’ve consumed drugs or alcohol, or the officers know the person has been seen by a medical professional within 24 hours and it was deemed that person was not experiencing a medical emergency nor is medically unstable.

 If EMS and law enforcement or correctional officers are all at the scene of an incident, officers must allow the medical personnel to treat the person under the officer’s control if that person has communicated to the officer (or the officer observes) that they’re experiencing a medical emergency or are medically unstable.